 Sexual health clinics treat problems with the genitals and urine system.

-Many sexual health clinics offer a walk-in service, where you don't need an appointment.
-They'll often get test results quicker than GP practices.
+Many sexual health clinics offer a walk-in service, where you do not need an appointment.
+They'll often get test results quicker than GP surgeries.

-- do not use perfumed soaps or gels
+do not use perfumed or non-perfumed soaps or gels

 do not use deodorants or scented hygiene wipes